 Ceremony

 Like the couple’s first look, the entire wedding ceremony is composed of moments you have one shot at.
 Creating a wedding shot list will remind you of which vital moments to capture and be prepared to shoot.
-Here are some key moments to consider shot listing.
+Here are some key moments to consider:

 Weddings in general, but the ceremony particularly, are all about capturing emotion.
 Capturing emotion as a wedding photographer is all about anticipating when it will occur.
-These moments above are all great to shot list because they allow you to frame the shot just before the moment happens.
+These moments above are all great for the shot list because they allow you to frame the shot just before the moment happens, resulting in unforgettable wedding photos that capture pure emotion.
+Whether it’s a tearful vow or a spontaneous laugh, every great ceremony shot starts with anticipating the exact moment captured.

 SHOT LIST FOR WEDDING PHOTOGRAPHER

 These newlywed portraits can be more posed and allow for more direction.
-Because of this, it's beneficial to shot list any newlywed references the couple may have given you during your initial meeting.
-These references should be focused on poses the couple loves.
+Because of this, it's beneficial to reference what the couple may have given you during your initial meeting in the shot list.
+These references should be focused on the poses the couple loves.
+Try to incorporate any stylistic wedding photo ideas they shared, whether classic, editorial, or candid.

 Categories of Photo Shot List for Wedding